 - Rock climbing – Literally some of the most epic rock climbing in the world.
 Tonsai and Railay are where it’s at.

+- Bus from Bangkok: From Bangkok’s southern bus terminal, Morchit, take the bus to Krabi Town.
 After arriving at the bus station just outside of Krabi town, take the songthaew (white truck taxi), to town.

+- Flight from Bangkok: Krabi has an airport, with some international flights available.
+After landing, you can take the bus to town.
 If you’re moving right along to Ao Nang, the buses and songthaews will take you there after riding through Krabi Town.

 Where to go next?

 Go north to the Phang Nga province, or check out the last of the karst mountains as you move south towards Trang.
 Getting to Malaysia in the south is easy from Krabi Town, and you can also take a bus and ferry combo to the islands on the east.

 The Krabi Province and all of its attractions is a happening spot for any backpacker meandering around the south of Thailand.
 Although it is well developed, wandering around the gorgeous coastlines by motorbike or hiring your own long-tail boat will bring you to more secluded spots in the area.
 It’s definitely a must-stop on the backpacker trail for Thailand!